 If you would like help or suggestions of names, please contact Penny Labberton at 503.701.6093.

 This compassionate group of widows meets and networks for encouraging companionship through their spiritual, cultural, and social journey.
 They seek to be available for those newly widowed or those who come to Village as a widow.
 Their mission is “building a companionship and support network of Village widows, through the power of the Holy Spirit, as we grow in Christ and the newness God has for us.”

 For more information, contact Dorothy at [email protected] or call her at 503.643.3167.

 This team provides opportunity to connect with and care for others in a practical way by providing a meal in times of need or crisis.
 We provide meals to those who have had surgery, an illness or injury, a new baby, or other event that may limit their ability to cook for themselves.
 Volunteers who sign up are asked to prepare and deliver a meal if they are available.
 How many and how often you participate is up to you – there is no minimum meal commitment and timing is flexible, so this can be a great option for folk who are not able to volunteer regularly.

 For more information or to volunteer, please call/text or email Jean Alleman at [email protected] or 503.703.7952.

 Helping Hands for Our Seniors

 Jim Clementson and Gordon Landon

-To volunteer, fill out the form at the church website or email Gordon Landon at [email protected].
+To volunteer, fill out the form or email Gordon Landon at [email protected].